tylergets/db-fixture-generator/README.md

  * Settle internal api + yaml format
  * Ability to call methods (sync/async)
  * Basic math operations in output
+ * Ability to set seed for generation on faker

 ## Features